 - Enhance physical strength and health

 - Establish new beliefs grounded in health versus disordered eating

 - Complement traditional forms of treatment and therapy

-These benefits are truly transformative, and can make a significant impact on your child’s ability to fully heal from an eating disorder.
-If you are a parent of child with an eating disorder, I encourage you to support your loved one’s interest in adding yoga to their recovery.
+These benefits are truly transformative and can make a significant impact on your child’s ability to fully heal from an eating disorder.
+If you are a parent of a child who has an eating disorder, I encourage you to support your loved one’s interest in adding yoga to their recovery.
 As a supportive therapy, yoga can cultivate resilience and infuse your child’s recovery with new energy, concepts, and motivation.
 They will also learn new ways to relate to and experience their bodies.

 Also, when marketed as fitness, there’s a risk that the essence of Yoga—the aspects that guide healing and self-empowerment—can get lost in translation.
 As a result, old workout patterns and motivations may resurface, causing more damage than good in the short-term.

 It is not uncommon to find people who are on the spectrum for disordered eating teaching yoga classes.
 Depending on where they fall on the spectrum, some yoga instructors may inadvertently make comments about nutrition, including recommending juice cleanses, vegetarian or veganism, or other eating behaviors that can be dangerous for someone who is in recovery.
 If attending an in-person class, you may want to discuss this with the studio to determine which teachers are likely to be least triggering to your child.